pjgeutjens/www-leanfield-io/content/post/building-an-azure-cognitive-search-results-page-in-vue.js-part-i.md

 Let's take a moment first though to decide which data points we want to put into the global state.
 Our app currently has only very basic functionality but looking at the AzSearch.js sample application for inspiration teaches us we'll want to end up with a results page where the user can

-- filter using a search string
+* filter using a search string
-- filter with facets for a number of properties of the search results
+* filter with facets for a number of properties of the search results
-- control the pagination of the results display
+* control the pagination of the results display
-- sort the results according to a number of criteria
+* sort the results according to a number of criteria

-Looking at the [Azure Search REST API Documentation][ms-docs-azure-search-api], it's clear that these use cases are a close match to the query parameters that are available to specify search behaviour.
+Looking at the [Azure Search REST API Documentation](https://docs.microsoft.com/en-us/rest/api/searchservice/search-documents "Azure Cognitive Search REST API"), it's clear that these use cases are a close match to the query parameters that are available to specify search behaviour.
 As a user enters data on our search page, or selects options for filtering and sorting the results, we'll want to send an updated search request to our index.

 We'll start small though, adding 2 items to our Vuex state to begin with: